sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-codeintegrity-skupolicyrequired.md

 `SKUPolicyRequired` is new in Windows 10, version 1803.
 This setting indicates whether a Windows 10 device is running in S mode.

-Beginning with Windows 10, version 1803, you can enable S mode on supported editions.
+S mode can be applied to Windows Home, Pro, Pro EDU, and Pro WS editions.
 This is a change from previous versions of Windows where Windows 10 S was its own edition with its own base media.

-To enable S mode, you'll create an unattend file, and then use DISM to apply the Unattend file to a mounted Windows image.
+After finalizing your Unattend file, you'll need to apply it to a mounted image using DISM.
 See [Enable S mode](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-enable-s-mode) for instructions on using DISM to enable S mode.

-> [!Tip]
-> S mode can be applied to Windows Home, Pro, Pro EDU, and Pro WS editions.

 ## Values